 Bottom Line

 Understanding your 401(k) fees can help you make informed retirement savings decisions.
-If you think your fees are too high, investigate whether your plans have a low-fee fund option.
+If you think your fees are too high, investigate whether your plan has a low-fee fund option.
 You can also ask your employer or HR department to include more low-cost investment options in your company plan.
 Just remember that cheaper plans aren’t always better.
 Different asset classes tend to carry different fees, so it all depends on your desired asset allocation between large-cap stocks, small-cap stocks and beyond.

 If none of your employer-sponsored options match your needs, you can also open an individual retirement account with low fees and go it alone.
 However, if your company offers matching donations, that may not make sense.
 Matches often make up for 401(k) fees.
 Take full stock of your finances and assess your goals before making the decision.